 As if we need any more reasons to support our coffee consumption, let’s go ahead and add our hearts to the list.
-That’s right, we put our heart and soul into making our cup of joe, and it’s only fair that it gives us a little something to add to our lives, back.
+That’s right, we put our heart and soul into making our cup of joe, and it’s only fair that it returns the favor and gives us a little something to add to our lives, too.

 Coffee has long been a very important part of many people’s daily lives.
 Besides its great taste, ability to wake us up and hone in our mental sharpness, previous research has suggested that coffee's caffeine content, antioxidant and anti-inflammatory properties may be the root of its health benefits.
 That's because coffee boosts our metabolisms, improves mental health and brain function, strengthens bone and tissue, as well as decreases the risk of some cancers, Type 2 diabetes, Alzheimer’s, Parkinson’s and dementia.

 But despite these health benefits, coffee has gotten somewhat of a bad rap in the past.
 Some people worry that coffee might inspire heart issues because of caffeine’s ability to speed up the heart rate.
 As a result, even some doctors have suggested people stop drinking it.

 The Benefits of Drinking 2-3 Cups a Day

 But studies now show that drinking coffee—two to three cups a day—is great for your heart and may actually protect it.
 That daily ritual of yours has been linked to a lower risk of heart disease, heart failure, heart rhythm problems or dying early by 10-15%.
 That's true for people with or without cardiovascular disease.